Genivia Home Documentation

 ... // error

 The soap_wsrm_close returns acknowledgements automatically, so requesting intermediate acknowledgements is not required to issue a final soap_wsrm_resend to resend all non-acknowledged messages, e.g. after soap_wsrm_close.
-See also below.
+See also futher below.

 Resending Non-Acknowledged Messages